yatin-coder07/Ai-Receipt-app/DEPLOYMENT.md

 3. Import your GitHub repository

 ### 2. Configure Environment Variables
-In your Vercel project settings, add all the environment variables listed above.
+In your Vercel project settings:

+1. Go to your project dashboard
+2. Click on "Settings" tab
+3. Click on "Environment Variables" in the left sidebar
+4. Add each environment variable by clicking "Add New"

+**Important:** Do NOT use the `@` syntax in Vercel.
+Just enter the variable name and value directly.

 ### 3. Deploy
 1. Click "Deploy" in Vercel